wavemotion-dave/A8DS/readme.md

 Copyright:
 --------------------------------------------------------------------------------
-A8DS - Atari 8-bit Emulator designed to run on the Nintendo DS/DSi is
+A8DS - Atari 8-bit Emulator designed to run on the DS/DSi is
 Copyright (c) 2021-2023 Dave Bernazzani (wavemotion-dave)

 Copying and distribution of this emulator, its source code and associated